grasshousedev/Sember-Php/README.md

 # Sember

-A flat-file blog system with a focus on performance and ease of use.
+A blogging system with a focus on performance and ease of use.

 **Note:** This project is still in development and is not yet ready for production use.